rbardaji/mooda/docs/github_struct.md

 If you are not a regular user of GitHub, it is possible that the structure of data and directories in this repository is confusing.
 For this reason, we will explain that it contains each folder of the project and its most essential files.

-The GitHub repository of the oceanobs project is structured as follows:
+The GitHub repository of the mooda project is structured as follows:

-    oceanobs
-    ├─ .vscode
+    mooda
     ├─ docs
     |   ├─ example_data
     |   ├─ examples